Groups and Offerings for Adults

 Adults of all ages take part in nearly everything we offer at St. Stephen’s Church, from small groups to the Women of St. Stephen’s, outreach ministries to cooking parish suppers or May Fair House foods, attending the parish weekend at Shrine Mont and Bible study–to name just some of these activities.
 Some groups and activities, however, are especially for senior adults.

 St. Stephen’s clergy regularly visit Westminster-Canterbury or Cedarfield where many St. Stephen’s parishioners live.
-Our clergy lead worship services at Westminster-Canterbury, and work in partnership with area churches to provide support at Cedarfield.
-The clergy attend receptions for St. Stephen’s parishioners at Westminster-Canterbury, as well as social events at Cedarfield.
-Residents in each of these communities send information and invitations to parishioners; to ensure you’re on the list to receive these communications, send an email to Mary Feldman.
+Our clergy lead worship services at Westminster-Canterbury, and work in partnership with area churches to provide support at Cedarfield, and attend events for our parishioners at both retirement communities.

 Men’s Prayer Groups